tpm2-software/tpm2-pkcs11/docs/OPENVPN.md

 EOF
 ```

-The following diff illustrates the changes need to the client openvpn config file.
+The following diff illustrates the changes needed to the client openvpn config file.
 One needs to comment out the config file lines for cert and key.
 Your specific
 values for pkcs11-id, pkcs11-providers and remote may vary on distro and local
 configurations.